 AND TIP IT...

-The tip of the cue strikes the ball.
-The shape and texture of the tip affect how your ball moves toward it's intended target.
+The tip of the cue is the part that strikes the ball.
+The shape and texture of the tip affect how your ball moves toward its intended target.
 Cue tips also come in a range of sizes that affect the spin you put on the ball.
 Larger tips make it easier to aim and hit the ball.
 Smaller tips can add more spin, but they can also make it harder to hit the ball accurately.
 Softer tips will wear faster than a more solid tip.
 However, replacing the tip of your cue is easy and inexpensive.

-When you think you know the best combination of length, weight, grip, and tip, try a few practice shots before finalizing your purchase.
-If the shop doesn't have a practice table or you're buying online, make sure you understand the return policy before leaving the store with your new cue.
-Play a few games and take notice of where your shots go and the vibrations in the stick.
-If it's not what you expect or doesn't perform that way it should, take it back and make adjustments to the combination of features.
+When you think you know the best combination of length, weight, grip and tip, try a few practice shots before finalizing your purchase.
+If the shop lacks a practice table or you're buying online, ensure you understand the return policy before leaving the store with your new cue.
+Play a few games and notice where your shots go and the vibrations in the stick.
+If it's not what you expect or doesn't perform the way it should, take it back and adjust the combination of features.

 Get Help Choosing A Pool Cue

-With so many options, it can be confusing to choose the right pool cue for your game.
-Don't settle for the wrong cue!
-Imperial International has a wide variety of cues and options to help you find your ideal pool stick.
+With so many options, it can be challenging to choose the right pool cue for your game.
+Avoid settling for the incorrect cue!
+Imperial has a wide variety of cues and options to help you find your ideal pool stick.
 To shop Imperial's world-class range of pool cues, visit your local authorized dealer to view, test and find the best fit.